 Neglect.
 Neglect can become abuse if it results in serious actual or possible harm.
 For example, if an elderly resident needs assistance to eat and the staff does not provide such assistance, then the elderly person can become malnourished, which rises to the level of physical abuse.

 False imprisonment.
-False imprisonment occurs when the nursing home staff prevent the resident from leaving a certain area, such as their room or a wing of the facility.
-Typically, the person who imprisons the resident will disable the resident by leaving them without their wheelchair or crutches, or threaten the resident with harm or deprivation of food or water.
+False imprisonment occurs when the nursing home staff prevents the resident from leaving a certain area, such as their room or a wing of the facility.
+Typically, the person who imprisons the resident will disable the resident by leaving them without their wheelchair or crutches or threaten the resident with harm or deprivation of food or water.

 Financial abuse.
 A staff member of a nursing home might steal a resident's personal property or steal information in order to withdraw money from the resident's bank account.
 A staff member might also pressure a resident to modify a will, deed, or trust.
 Financial abuse can also come in the form of false fees or charges that deprive a resident of a significant amount of their income or savings.